Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage

-For any transmitted ES $(\mb{a}, y) \in (\mbb{F}_2^{n}, \mbb{F}_2^l)$, it remains the same with probability $p_0$ at the receiver side, and with probability $1 - p_0$, an error pattern is uniformly selected from $\mbb{F}_2^l \setminus \{\{0\}^l\}$ to add into $y$.
-We present the error performance of the BFA in the way of FER versus the overhead.
-FER corresponds to the frequency that Algorithm \ref{algo: straightforward implementation} does not correctly recover $\mb{x}$ (i.e., the frequency that the event $(E, F)$ does not happen according to Lemma \ref{lemma: (E, F)}).
-The overhead is defined as $p_0 m - n$, which is the expected number of redundant correct received symbols.
-In particular, for $p_0 = 1$, this definition is consistent with the definition of the overhead for erasure channels.
-We collect more than 50 frame errors for each simulation point.
+For any transmitted encoded symbol $(\mb{a}, \mb{y}) \in (\mbb{F}_2^{n}, \mbb{F}_2^l)$, it remains the same with probability $p$ at the receiver side, and with probability $1 - p$, an error pattern is uniformly selected from $\mbb{F}_2^l \setminus \{0^l\}$ to add into $\mb{y}$.
+As a result, the BP algorithm uses the probability $p_b$ given by \eqref{eqn: pb} to compute the soft information of each data payload bit of a received symbol.

-In Fig. \ref{fig: FER_l100_n100}, we show the error performance of the BFA for $(n, l) = (100, 100)$.
-We remark that the case of $p_0 = 1$ corresponds to an erasure channel where all received symbols are correct.
-In this case, the BFA has the same FER as the inactivation decoding \cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint, lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor} which is the ML decoder for fountain codes.
-Hence, the FER for $p_0 = 1$ can be used as a benchmark when investigating the error performance of the BFA for $p_0 < 1$.
-For relatively small overheads (e.g., $overhead \leq 10 \cdot 2^2$), the straightforward implementation and the efficient implementation perform comparably.
-However, for relatively large overheads (e.g., $overhead \geq 10 \cdot 2^3$), the efficient implementation performs significantly better than the straightforward implementation.
-In particular, FER of the efficient implementation can eventually decrease to the lower bound $1 - \mbb{P}(E)$ (see \eqref{eqn: P(E) = sum P_E}) that is derived for random fountain codes.